 Skip to main content

-Coast FIRE Calculator for Sales Professionals
+Coast FIRE for Sales Professionals

 Sales Professionals earn a median salary of $85k/year in the United States.
 With a 18% savings rate - achievable for most sales professionals who are intentional about their spending - that's approximately $1,275/month ($15k/year) going toward Coast FIRE.